bsalgadoa/CodeWars/README.md

    * Codewars is a great way to practice and learn, and the rank and honor that you have, mean that you really worked for that.
    * I'm aware that creating a repository like this is discouraged by Codewars and I'm only sharing it to show my effort and method as a self-learner!

-Now that you'll not use them too cheat :)
+Now that you'll not use them to cheat :)
 <br>..I'm always learning so if you have a better approach or solution, I would love to hear it and learn from you!

 Feel free to check them out and reach me!